deeplearning4j/deeplearning4j-docs/docs/_latest/deeplearning4j-nn-layers.md

 <span style="float:right;"> [[source]](https://github.com/deeplearning4j/deeplearning4j/tree/master/deeplearning4j/deeplearning4j-nn/src/main/java/org/deeplearning4j/nn/conf/layers/EmbeddingSequenceLayer.java) </span>

 Embedding layer for sequences: feed-forward layer that expects fixed-length number (inputLength) of integers/indices per example as input, ranged from 0 to numClasses - 1.
-This input thus has shape [numExamples, inputLength].
+This input thus has shape [numExamples, inputLength] or shape [numExamples, 1, inputLength].<br>
-The output of this layer is 3D, namely of shape [numExamples, nOut, inputLength].
+The output of this layer is 3D (sequence/time series), namely of shape [numExamples, nOut, inputLength].
 <b>Note</b>: can only be used as the first layer for a network<br>
 <b>Note 2</b>: For a given example index i, the output is activationFunction(weights.getRow(i) + bias), hence the
-weight rows can be considered a vector/embedding of each index.
+weight rows can be considered a vector/embedding of each index.<br>
+Note also that embedding layer has an activation function (set to IDENTITY to disable) and optional bias (which is disabled by default)

 ##### hasBias